luisenricke/dotfiles/sublime/README.md

 - Install

-Format the file ``Package Control.sublime-settings`` and only leave the names with comma separation
+Format the file ``Package Control.sublime-settings`` and only leave the names with comma separation and use ``Advanced Install Package`` tool.